Premium Data Frequently Asked Questions

 Can I automate the updates?

 Yes.
-You can create a task in Windows Task Scheduler to run updates automatically at a preferred time.
+You can create a task in the Windows Task Scheduler to run updates automatically at a preferred time.
 Click on "more information" below for full instructions.

 More Information